Our Research: Equity in Action

 Geospatial Health Research Lab

-We are also collaborating with the Mount Sinai Scientific Computing and Data Group to advise them on best practices for including neighborhood-level social detriments of health in Electronic Health Record (EHR) data.
+We also collaborate with the Mount Sinai Scientific Computing and Data Group to advise them on best practices for including neighborhood-level social detriments of health in Electronic Health Record (EHR) data.
 Including these types of data into EHRs can help researchers more easily incorporate contextual social determinants into their work and projects.

 Immigrant, Cultural, and Linguistics Studies Research Group

 This research group focuses on investigating language equity.
 The Mount Sinai Health System serves one of the most diverse patient populations in the world, making the consistent use of appropriate language interpreter services (LIS) imperative.
-Dr. Ngai is leading a novel study examining the correlation between LIS usage records and patients with a preferred language other than English.
-Findings will inform interventions to assure that all patients have access to qualified interpreter services when receiving care at Mount Sinai.

 Core and Research Group Leads